Command injection in 2024 unpacked

 Use an in-app firewall

 One of the best defenses against injection attacks is an in-app firewall that is able to catch and block malicious commands.
+Aikido’s in-app firewall Zen is available in open-source and commercial is able to detect and block injection attacks at run time.

 Apply the Principle of Least Privilege